MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │ DANA A    │
     =#

-That said, during `Lookup`, parameter access comes before field access, hence, express use of `Field` is sometimes necessary.
-This is also why we recommend using lower-case for field names and upper case for parameter access.

-    run(It.DATA >> It.name, DATA=DATA, name="Unexpected?")
-    #=>
-      │ DataKnot    │
-    ──┼─────────────┤
-    1 │ Unexpected? │
-    2 │ Unexpected? │
-    3 │ Unexpected? │
-    =#

-Since DataKnots is based upon sequential processing, there is no array access primitive.
+Since DataKnots is based upon sequential processing, there is no array indexing primitive.
 That said, it isn't hard to make one.

     Index(I) = Drop(I .- 1) >> TakeFirst()
     run(It.DATA >> Index(2) >> It.name, DATA=DATA)